Anton Zemlyanukhin

-Anton Aleksandrovich Zemlyanukhin (Антон Александрович Землянухин; born 11 December 1988) is a Kyrgyzstani international footballer who plays for Alga Bishkek.
+Anton Aleksandrovich Zemlyanukhin (Антон Александрович Землянухин; born 11 December 1988) is a Kyrgyzstani international footballer who plays for Bishkek City.

 Club career

 He can play as striker, left winger, left midfielder or left-back.

 Zemlyanukhin signed a five-year contract with TFF First League club Giresunspor at age 18 in August 2007, and he has gone out on loan to Abdish-Ata Kant and FC Taraz to seek more first team football.

 Between 2010 and 2014 he played in the Kazakhstan Premier League with FC Taraz, FC Aktobe, FC Kairat and FC Kaisar.

 On 13 February 2015, he signed a one-year contract with Serbian club FK Radnički Niš.
 His regular games in the Serbian championship and his goals at his return to the national team, made him receive the title of Kyrgyz player of the year for 2015.

 On 5 November 2016, he officially transferred to Sukhothai after being released from Sisaket due to no offer for contract extension.

 On 21 June 2017, Zemlyanukhin moved to the Russian Premier League, signing with a newly promoted club FC SKA-Khabarovsk.
 The contract was cancelled a short time later before he played any official games for the club due to him being injured at the time of the signing.

 On 21 February 2018, FC Atyrau announced the signing of Zemlyanukhin.

 On 5 December 2018, FC Dordoi Bishkek announced the signing of Zemlyanukhin alongside Pavel Matyash and Azamat Baymatov.
 On 16 January 2021, Dordoi Bishkek confirmed the departure of Zemlyanukhin after the expiation of his contract.

 In March 2021, Zemlyanukhin signed for Alga Bishkek.

+On 14 January 2025, Zemlyanukhin signed for Bishkek City.